-The amount of $SO_2$ in the air recorded during the dry season ranged from 0.023 to 0.504 ppm with location A11 having the highest $SO_2$ value while the control recorded the least $SO_2$ value.
-In the wet season, the $SO_2$ values recorded ranged from 0.006 to 0.213 ppm with location A11 having the highest $SO_2$ value while the lowest $SO_2$ value was recorded in the control as observed in Figure 5.
-The $SO_2$ values recorded were found to be within the Nigerian ambient air quality standard (0.1 ppm) set by Federal Ministry of Environment (1991) except in location A11 in wet season.
-Rim-Rukeh [17] recorded $SO_2$ values which ranged from (27.7 to 37.1 ppm), Weli and Adekunle [23] recorded

-0.67 ppm and Ubouh and Nwawuike [24] recorded a high SO2 values and by Olayinka [25] with 1.63 to 3.96 ppm were found to be greater than the SO2 values recorded in this study and the Nigerian ambient air quality standard.
-In the study by Kosan et al. [26] evaluating air pollution by PM10 and SO2 levels in Erzun province, Turkey and the results showed the mean concentrations of SO2 as 0.056±0.045 ppm in the dry season and 0.041 ±0.045 ppm in the wet season.
-Sulphur dioxide (SO2) reacts with the moisture content in the nose, nasal cavity and throat and, in this way, it destroys the nerves in the respiratory system and harms human health [27].
+The amount of SO2 in the air recorded during the dry season ranged from 0.023 to 0.504 ppm with location A11 having the highest SO2 value while the control recorded the least SO2 value.
+In the wet season, the SO2 values recorded ranged from 0.006 to 0.213 ppm with location A11 having the highest SO2 value while the lowest SO2 value was recorded in the control as observed in Figure 5.
+The SO2 values recorded were found to be within the Nigerian ambient air quality standard (0.1 ppm) set by Federal Ministry of Environment (1991) except in location A11 in dry andwet season.
+The high value of SO2 in A11 could be becauseA11 is located between two recycling industries and other meteorological factors.
+Rim-Rukeh [18] recorded SO2 values of 27.7 to 37.1 ppm, Weli and Adekunle [24] recorded 0.67 ppm and Ubouh and Nwawuike [25] recorded a high SO2 values and Olayinka [26] with 1.63 to 3.96 ppm were found to be greater than the SO2 values recorded in this study and the Nigerian ambient air quality standard.
+In the study by Kosan et al. [27] evaluating "air pollution by PM10 and SO2 levels in Erzun province, Turkey showed that the mean concentrations of SO2 as 0.056±0.045 ppm in the dry season and 0.041 ±0.045 ppm in the wet season".
+"Sulphur dioxide (SO2) reacts with the moisture content in the nose, nasal cavity and throat and, in this way, it destroys the nerves in the respiratory system and harms human health" [28].